-When it comes to decorating with neutrals, two colors that you probably wouldn't think about are grey and black.
-Yes, we usually think of light tones are neutrals but both grey and black, monotones and deep hues with gravitas too can individually lift a scheme when paired with other lighter colors.
+When it comes to colors that go with black, grey ranks high on the list.
+Yes, we usually think of light tones are neutrals but both grey and black, monotones, and deep hues with gravitas too can individually lift a scheme when paired with other lighter colors.

 And when paired together, they beautifully offset each other and create a deep, moody interior.

 You can pair a barely-there grey with a crisp white for a bright and airy space or contrast white with deep, moody charcoal.
-In this grey and white living room to touch of grey in the checkerboard flooring helps to add depth to almost all white space.
+In this white bedroom, a touch of grey in the side table and headboard helps to add depth to almost all white space.

 As simple as this paring is though, not all white shades are going to work with any grey shade.
 The undertones need to work together, so warmer whites are likely to work best with warmer greys, and, cool-toned greys with purer whites.